olofpp/kanboard-docker/README.md

 2. cd pisignage-docker
 3. docker-compose up -d

-Note that data, plugins and kbdb(mariadb) will be stored in a subfolder called storage.
+Note that data, plugins and kbdb(mariadb) will be stored in a subfolders.